 for more details.

 The CMAT application process has to be completed online and hence is a task of a few minutes.
 The admit cards have to be downloaded by the candidates from the official website.
 Admit cards are available a month before the exam.
-The results are declared in February.
+The results are declared after the exam has been conducted.

 Who all can appear in CMAT?